LamaKhaledd/Web/README.md

 ## 🌳 What is Greenthumb?

-GreenThumb is a platform designed to promote urban gardening, sustainable living, and community-driven food production.
+<strong>GreenThumb</strong> is a platform designed to promote urban gardening, sustainable living, and community-driven food production.
 It serves as a hub for individuals, communities, and organizations to collaborate, share knowledge, and access resources related to urban gardening and sustainable living practices.
 <br>
 <br>
 <br>